trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 ### Choosy Men

 Why do men choose?
-Instead of being *really* promiscuous?
+Instead of being ** promiscuous?

 > Man's choosiness reflects once more the fact that men does indeed form a pair bond and invest in his young, unlike some of his undiscriminating ape cousins.